Skip to content

 Extremely Rare

-Papagoite is one of the rarest copper silicate minerals, known from few localities worldwide.
+Papagoite is a rare copper silicate mineral known from limited localities.
 Within Canyonite, it occurs as vibrant blue crystalline formations suspended in the translucent matrix.
-Its presence is highly prized by collectors and is seldom encountered in gem-quality material.
+Its presence is highly prized by collectors and is infrequently preserved within translucent silica.

 Ajoite